bernardnguyen/RetSynth/README.md

 # RetSynth

-The overaching goal of RetroSynth is to streamline the arduous and complex step of selecting enzyme/reactions pairs to produce a target compound for bioengineering microbial organisms.
+The overaching goal of RetSynth is to streamline the arduous and complex step of selecting enzyme/reactions pairs to produce a target compound for bioengineering microbial organisms.
+Additionally, the Gene compatability component of this software identifies optimal gene sequences for added gene/enzymes based on the host organisms codon bias.

 ## Documentation